AlgoMaster Logo

 Bubble Sort

-While Bubble Sort is not efficient for large inputs, it plays an important role in building intuition.
-It helps you understand how sorting works step by step, how swaps affect order, and how repeated passes gradually lead to a sorted array.
+Bubble Sort is one of the simplest sorting algorithms and is usually the first one taught in an algorithms course.
+It is not efficient for large inputs, but it is a useful starting point for building sorting intuition.
+It shows how sorting works step by step, how swaps affect order, and how repeated passes gradually lead to a sorted array.

 What Is Bubble Sort?